Author: Elly Prior | First published: 06-12-2010 | Modified: 24-10-2017

 Common reasons for and causes of divorce probably don't matter to you personally.
-It's you relationship compatibility and your personal situation that really do matter.
+It's your personal situation that really does matter.

-It's also important that you and your family get through this difficult time relatively unscathed, if only to speed up your recovery.
-That'll mean that you're all able to move onwards and upwards, to happier times.
+It's important that you and your family get through this difficult time relatively unscathed, if only to speed up your recovery.
+That will help you all to move onwards and upwards, to happier times.

 These are the most important questions when you are going through the process of separation and divorce.